 The Pore Issue

 Having large pores is one of the most common skincare nuisances there is.
-While most of us now know that it isn’t realistically possible to physically shrink the size of large pores, the latest findings now shed additional light on the reality of how the pores on our faces work.
+While most of us now know that it isn’t really possible to physically shrink the size of large pores, the latest findings now shed additional light on the reality of how the pores on our faces work.
 The latest shocker: pores don’t open and close.

 So the expectation that slapping cold water onto the face will result in closing pores?
 No good.
-Making an appointment for a facial massage in the effort to improve circulation in the skin is somewhat effective but the truth is that every day, moderate exercise is the best way to accomplish this.
+Making an appointment for a facial massage in the effort to improve circulation in the skin is somewhat effective, but the truth is that every day, moderate exercise is the best way to accomplish this.
 As far as the pores go, the latest research suggests that using cleanser while taking a warm shower is the ideal method for softening and loosening the oil, dirt and other bacteria that tend to accumulate inside pores.
 This occurs due to the steam from the shower.

 Doing this on an as-needed basis will produce a healthier, natural glow and improved appearance of the pores.